Packages

 The specific virtual image is referenced as virtual-image.vmware_vsphere_image_morpheus_almalinux_9_20240324.

 To go further, you can generate additional examples from your own environments.
-Use the Import/Export feature built into Morpheus and export your created resources into integrated Git repositories.
+Use the Import/Export feature built into HPE Morpheus Enterprise and export your created resources into integrated Git repositories.
 When viewing the results in your repositories, you’ll see the resources are exported as scribe files.

 Preparing and Uploading Packages